ataberkgrl/c50w-project1/README.md

 # CS50W - Project 1

-**Since Goodreads decided to retire their API keys, book pages doesn't work anymore**
+**Since Goodreads decided to retire their API keys, book pages doesn't work anymore.**

 Book review website project for CS50W course which was offered by Harvard at edX